visdesignlab/Upset-alttxt-study/Upset-Alttext-User-Survey/assets/training2.md

 <h1 style="text-align: center;">Dataset: Movie Genres</h1>

 ## UpSet Introduction
 This UpSet plot shows movies and their genres.
+A movie can have multiple genres.
 The sets are movie genres.
 The items are movies.
+The intersections show how many movies have exactly the same genres.

 ## Dataset Properties
 The dataset contains 17 sets and 6303 elements, of which 5 sets are shown in the plot.